Digital Marketing Glossary of Terms

 9. Organic, natural or earned search results

-These refer to the search results from unpaid search based on their relevance to the keywords associated with your campaign, often one of the most common sources of traffic to websites.
+These refer to the search results from an unpaid search based on their relevance to the keywords associated with your campaign, often one of the most common sources of traffic to websites.

 10. Paid search results